Originally published September 3, 2020. Updated September 30, 2020.

 Bike share survives

-Thanks to lobbying by CalBike and our allies and pressure from constituents, the bill’s author removed this provision.
+Thanks to lobbying by CalBike and our allies and pressure from constituents, the bill’s author removed this provision, so that CalBike withdrew our opposition.